naumazeredo/SideShooter/README.md

 - Dash: player thrusts forward a small distance, but he can be hit during it.
 Can be used mid-air.
 Can attack with melee weapons durint it
 - Retreat: player thrusts backwards a small distance, but he can be hit during it. (used mid-air?)
 - Taunt: player provokes all AI-controlled enemies in a small/medium range, forcing all enemies provoked to go attack him
+- Sprint: player runs! (for a small time)
+- Jump: yeah, player have to skill jump to jump...
+- Crouch: player crouchs, reducing the collision box and enabling the player to shoot lower
+- Defend: player enters a defensive state, blocking damage for a small time

+#####Non-basic Skills
+- Counter-attack (Defend): melee attacks after defend
-- Roll: player rolls on ground, prevent all damage and avoiding all projectiles during the roll.
+- Roll (Defend + Dash): player rolls on ground, prevent all damage and avoiding all projectiles during the roll.
 Cannot be used mid-air

 ####Techniques
 #####Format: name \[requirements\]\[damage\]\[cd\]: description